aibots-team/aigc-lightning/docs/source-pytorch/guides/data.rst

     iterables = {"dl1": dl1, "dl2": dl2}
     combined_loader = CombinedLoader(iterables)
+    # access the original iterables
     assert combined_loader.iterables is iterables
+    # the `.flattened` property can be convenient
     assert combined_loader.flattened == [dl1, dl2]

-    # the flattened property is available for simple looping and transformations
+    # for example, to do a simple loop
     updated = []
     for dl in combined_loader.flattened:
         new_dl = apply_some_transformation_to(dl)
         updated.append(new_dl)
-    # replace the existing dataloaders
+    # it also allows you to easily replace the dataloaders
     combined_loader.flattened = updated

 --------------